psomashekar/Raizing_FPGA/README.md

-# Raizing MiSTer Cores
+# Raizing FPGA Cores

-This project contains the MiSTer core for Raizing boards operating on the Toaplan v2 board platform.
+This project contains the FPGA cores for Raizing boards operating on the Toaplan v2 board platform.

 ## Supported Games